Institute of Culinary Education (The) | Evaluated Learning Experience

 Version 1 and 2: This program is delivered in an instructor-monitored, 10-module classroom format with an additional 200-hour externship that consists of study guides, required texts, supplemental readings, case studies, field trips, videos, guest lecturers, quizzes, homework assignments, and final exams.
 Topics include: overview of the industry and financial concepts like menu pricing, payroll, occupancy rates, front and back office management including reservations, front-desk functions, audits, record keeping, technology use in the hospitality industry including OPERA property management system, food and beverage management, housekeeping and rooms division management, guest safety, sales and marketing, supervision and human resource management, leadership skills, union shops, and employee discipline, events management, and conference planning.
 The program ends with a 200-hour externship.
 Students who successfully complete required hours and assignments receive a certificate of completion from the American Hotel Lodging Educational Institute.

-Version 1: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 19 semester hours, distributed as follows: 15 hours in Hospitality Management, 1 semester hour in Finance, and 3 semester hours as an Externship (8/12).
-Version 2: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 24 semester hours, distributed as follows: 3 hours in Introduction to Hospitality, 3 hours in Cost Control, 3 hours in Supervision, 3 hours in Rooms Division, 3 hours in Food and Beverage Management, 3 hours in Hospitality Sales and Management, 3 hours in Event Planning, and 3 semester hours as an Externship (10/17 revalidation).
+Version 1: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 19 semester hours, distributed as follows: 15 semester hours in Hospitality Management, 1 semester hour in Finance, and 3 semester hours as an Externship (8/12).
+Version 2: In the lower division baccalaureate/associate degree category OR in the upper division baccalaureate degree category, 24 semester hours, distributed as follows: 3 semester hours in Introduction to Hospitality, 3 semester hours in Cost Control, 3 semester hours in Supervision, 3 semester hours in Rooms Division, 3 semester hours in Food and Beverage Management, 3 semester hours in Hospitality Sales and Management, 3 semester hours in Event Planning, and 3 semester hours as an Externship (10/17 revalidation) (2/23 revalidation).